LukasKolletzki/McBlog/README.md

        * `url` is the URL of your blog
 3. Upload all files to your webserver
 4. Make `cache/` folder writeable
-5. Upload some Markdown articles to `articles/`
+5. Upload some Markdown articles to `content/articles/` and some Markdown pages to `content/pages/`
 6. Have fun, using McBlog ;-)

 ##Writing
-You can write your articles in regular Markdown.
+You can write your articles and pages in regular Markdown.
-McBlog also supports metadata for articles.
-If you want to specify some information on an article, use the following syntax:
+McBlog also supports metadata for articles and pages.
+If you want to specify some information on an article or a page, use the following syntax:
 ```
 @@@
 {